 Dewatering Tubes for Filtration

-Geotextile tubes, also called dewatering tubes, are perfect for large dewatering filtration or sludge removal projects.
+Geotextile tubes, also called dewatering tubes, are the perfect dewatering product for large dewatering filtration or sludge removal projects.
 Geotextile tubes have significantly larger dimensions and a higher strength woven geotextile fabric, compared to dewatering bags.

 Geotextile Tube Features